 Check out Tactics with your Coach

-Check out with your coach suitable singles and doubles tactics which you can use in your tournament matches.
+Check out with your coach suitable singles and doubles tactics that you can use in playing tennis tournaments.

 Set Your Expectations

-Once you have a good understanding of the tactics you are going to use to win some matches in the heat of battle, it is time to set realistic expectations.
+Once you have a good understanding of the tactics you will use to win some matches in the heat of battle, it is time to set realistic expectations.

 It’s important to remember that playing under match conditions is very different from playing for fun.
-When you are playing a match and every point counts, many players tend to tighten up and hit more passively than in practice.
+When playing a match, and every point counts, many players tend to tighten up and hit more passively than in practice.

 Remember that this is completely normal and part of the game, so don’t be surprised when it happens to you!
 Don’t expect to go into a tournament and beat every player you face, but don’t also go into it thinking you are destined to lose 6-0, 6-0.
 A double bagel!

-Both of these extremes will give you the wrong mindset going to the match, making you wildly overconfident or underconfident.
-This in turn will impact your performance on the court and potentially leave you with a worse result than you may have been expecting.
+Both extremes will give you the wrong mindset going to the match, making you wildly overconfident or underconfident.
+This, in turn, will impact your performance on the court and potentially leave you with a worse result than you may have been expecting.

-Therefore, look at the rating or ranking of the players you may come up against and the grading of the tournament.
+Therefore, look at the rating or ranking of the players you may come up against and the tournament grading.

 Consider also how much tennis you have been playing leading up to the tournament – all these factors will help you set realistic expectations before you step onto the court.

 Find Your Level